qiime2/q2galaxy/README.md

 If you are interested, see the [readme here](docker/README.md).

 ## Planemo
 This is more useful for those building plugin tool definitions who want to take a quick look at the results.
+Persisting history state does not appear to be possible.

 In your QIIME 2 environment, run:
 ```